 Jonathan Wright (1999, Social Policy/Criminology & Criminal Justice)

-Jonathan is Global Managing Director of Dow Jones, Director of News Corp’s VCCircle and Director of Newspicks.
-Based in Hong Kong, he is responsible for defining and implementing growth strategies for The Wall Street Journal and Dow Jones outside the United States.
+Jonathan is President International at Hearst Magazines.
+He was formerly Global Managing Director of Dow Jones, Director of News Corp’s VCCircle and Director of Newspicks, where he was responsible for defining and implementing growth strategies for The Wall Street Journal and Dow Jones outside the United States.

 Partly inspired by thoughts of a possible career in the army or the police’s royal and diplomatic protection service, Jonathan chose to read Criminology at Bangor University, but after moving to London took a job in advertisement sales where he fell in love with the media business.
 He was Publisher and Group Sales Director at Euromoney Institutional Investor based in New York before joining Dow Jones in 2010 as Advertising Sales Director for Dow Jones’ Financial News.